javiersanzgarcia/LazyVim/README.md

 Refer to the [documentation](https://lazyvim.github.io/installation) to get started.

-And added personal (and so lazy) config, special check over keymaps and plugins, This repository is a continuos WIP, Optimizing how works LazyVim for me.
+And added personal (and so lazy) config, special check over keymaps and plugins, This repository is a continuous WIP, Optimizing how works LazyVim for me.

-Should be installed for a correct funcionality:

-- ripgrep
-- lazygit
-- xclip
-- gcc
-- NVM && Node (more than 18)

-Curent version working for:
+Current version working for:

-- Web development (HTML, CSS, Javascript, Typescript, React, Tailwind)
+- Web development (HTML, CSS, Javascript, Typescript, React,Angular, VUE, Astro, Tailwind)
 - Java (Is not necessary installation for the plugin)
 - Lua
+- Yaml

 In this current version, these languages are deactivated (but is possible to activate in lua/config/lazy.lua)